ozairs/apigateway/_deploy/README.md

     docker rm idg
     ```

     Congratulations, you have successfully deployed a standalone DataPower API Gateway service and tested APIs with no security, OAuth security and API subscriptions.
+The DataPower instance on Docker created three folders that will be used in subsequent tutorials (config, local, temporary)

 ## Summary

 In this tutorial, You created API Gateway configuration using the API Connect LTE and packaged and deployed it using DataPower on Docker.
-In the next tutorial, you will use the existing volume mounts from DataPower on Docker deployment to run the container within a Kubernetes environment.
+In the next tutorial, you will use the existing volume mounts from the DataPower on Docker instance to run the container within a Kubernetes environment.